euwbah/dissonance-wasm/paper/article.md

 7. Except for rhythmic entrainment/beat detection and cultural/vocabulary entrainment models, all of the above features **should not be implemented with a black-box machine learning model**, but rather a fully explainable and interpretable algorithm that can hopefully give insight into (or at least a description of) the underlying logic (if any) of the harmony derived from the European musical tradition.

-If you find any glaring shortcomings in the assumptions, find some part of the algorithm (or its implementation) redundant or incorrect relative to what I claimed it does, if you have a fresh perspective on this problem that can significantly speed up the algorithm, please reach out to me over Discord (@euwbah), Instagram (@euwbah), or email (euwbah [ａ𝐭] ġｍаíḷ [ɗօt] ċοm) (in decreasing order of preference).
+If you find any glaring shortcomings in the assumptions, find some part of the algorithm (or its implementation) redundant or incorrect relative to what I claimed it does, if you have a fresh perspective on this problem that can significantly speed up the algorithm, please reach out to me over Discord (@euwbah), Instagram (@euwbah), or email (euwbah [ａ𝐭] ġｍаíḷ [ɗօt] ċοm).
 I'd very much appreciate and enjoy any discussion on this topic!

 Just to get this out of the way, the algorithm is tuned to my musical biases: